Net Worth

 Legal Issues & Lawsuits

 In 2014, Dollywood, a theme park co-owned by Dolly Parton, was sued after a visitor claimed brain injuries caused by an alleged fall at the park.
-Although the financial details of any settlement remain undisclosed, cases linked to celebrity-owned or endorsed facilities often result in significant legal costs, settlements, and operational expenses for high-profile businesses like Dollywood.
+Although the financial details of any settlement remain undisclosed, cases linked to celebrity-owned or endorsed facilities often result in high legal costs, settlements, and operational expenses for high-profile businesses like Dollywood.
 Such incidents highlight the challenges of managing public attractions while maintaining a reputation for safety and reliability.

 Real Estate